kplam624/Dojo-Finder/README.md

 # Dojo-Finder

-## Team Members

----

-* Ben Kramskoi - Programmer/ Analyst
-* Kevin Lam - Programmer/ Analyst
-* Nehemiah Porter - Programmer/ Analyst
-* Buddy Slater - Programmer/ Analyst
-* Jessy Thomas - Programmer/ Analyst

 ## Background

 ---
-There may be a lot of important and useful data available these days, but it is often dispersed among multiple data sources and not well organized.
-Extracting the data from its sources, transforming it by cleaning or reformatting it, and loading or storing the resulting data into a well designed database is a critical process for data-driven organization.
-Presenting the associated data visualizations in a well defined and organized web site for users makes it even more meaningful.
+There may be a lot of important and useful data available regarding Martial Arts these days, but it is often dispersed among multiple data sources and not well organized.
+Extracting the data from its sources, transforming it by cleaning or reformatting it, and loading or storing the resulting data into a well designed database is a critical process for data-driven organizations.

+Presenting the associated data visualizations in a well defined and organized web site for users who are looking for a nearby Dojo makes this process even more meaningful and effective.

 ## Mission